LoganCallery/Writeups/HTB/CPTS/StreamIO/StreamIO.md

 |_    Message signing enabled and required
 ```

-Additionally the http server lists two names for the url `Subject Alternative Name: DNS:streamIO.htb, DNS:watch.streamIO.htb` do let's add these domains to our /etc/hosts file.
+Additionally the http server lists two names for the url `Subject Alternative Name: DNS:streamIO.htb, DNS:watch.streamIO.htb` so let's add these domains to our /etc/hosts file.

 Visiting the `streamio.htb` url we are greeted with the homepage for an `Online Movie Streaming` site: